Sanctions against Russia

 Bilateral support for Ukraine

-The Federal Government’s website provides an overview (in German) of all the bilateral assistance measures that Germany has taken since the start of the war.
+The Federal Government’s website provides an overview of all the bilateral assistance measures that Germany has taken since the start of the war.

 Multilateral financial assistance for Ukraine